 TIP: If you plan to hire a car to travel through the Balkans, you do not need to pay for a special cross-border card to enter Bosnia & Herzegovina.
 The rental company should provide you with a green insurance card which you should keep in the car at all times.
 Provide this card along with your passport to the officers when crossing borders.

-Are you planning an upcoming trip that takes you through Bosnia & Herzegovina?
+Are you planning to visit Sarajevo Bosnia & Herzegovina?
 Post your questions below and we’ll do our best to help!